hugosoliveira/AC_Code_Analyzer/README.md

 #### Pre-Requisites

 - Before running, make sure you have python installed.
-If not, go to https://www.python.org/ and download the python installer.
+If not, go to https://www.python.org/ and download the python installer (or use [Conda](https://www.anaconda.com/download).
 - Make sure to add python to the PATH variable during the installation (Very Important)
 - After installing open the Command Prompt and type `python --version`.
 If it returns the version of python that is installed, then everything is ok.
 - Now, you have to install the libraries to make the code run.
 Type in the command prompt `pip install numpy pandas matplotlib scipy cmath`

-__Note: I know...
-I know... there are many ways of installing python and the Conda distribution might be a good shot.
-However, I dont like how Conda integrates with the PATH variable in linux and windows.
-So I prefer to install in the traditional way, as I described before.
-If you have enough knowledge, just do the way you want.__

 #### Getting the Code